Native American Conference

 RCAC is highly dedicated to providing information and assistance to Native American groups.
 Our work with hundreds of Native communities continues to expand.
 Our assistance focuses on drinking water, wastewater, solid waste, housing and financial services.

-RCAC's Native American program services include:
+Other RCAC Native American program services include:

 RCAC's tribal water/wastewater circuit rider program assists water operators and administrators in Arizona, California and Hawaii to operate and manage their community water and wastewater systems.
 Through training workshops and individualized assistance, compliance with drinking water regulations has increased.
 Native American leaders are becoming better educated in water and wastewater operation and management.
 RCAC also has helped many Native American operators obtain state operator certification.